 What’s the outlook for enterprise hard disk drives (HDD) in the data center?

-Does the recent dip in shipped units mean that the end is nigh for hard disk drives?
-Are solid state drives (SSD), fueled by long-term declines in NAND flash prices, on track to eclipse enterprise HDD as the dominant storage technology?
+Will the current surge in demand for affordable high-cap storage keep HDD on top?
+Or are solid state drives (SSD), fueled by long-term declines in NAND flash prices, on track to eclipse enterprise HDD as the dominant storage technology?

-Hold your horses.
-Despite supply chain turbulence which has rattled the tech industry, reports of the demise of the hard disk drive are overblown.
+After years of supply chain turbulence which rattled the tech industry, demand for HDD is back in force.
 Even given advances in flash, most data still resides on spinning platters, and the dawn of HAMR drives is ramping up areal density.
 For the foreseeable future, enterprise HDD will have a central role storing data cheaply at scale.

 In 2Q2022, there was a 33% y-o-y sharp drop in shipped units due to reduced demand for consumer HDD.
-A year later, it was clear the decline was also coming for nearline drives as well, with 3.5” high cap drives seeing a stunning 45% drop in shipped units in 2Q2023.
+A year later, it was clear the decline was also coming for nearline drives, with 3.5” high cap drives seeing a stunning 45% drop in shipped units in 2Q2023.
+But flash was hurting too: in early 2023, Micron saw its worst downturn in 13 years, Samsung’s profits hit an 8-year low, and Intel posted the largest loss in its history.

 The Relentless Rise of Data Storage

-While tech trends are hard to predict, there’s a helpful rule of thumb: keep things in perspective.
-And for good reason: data is being generated faster than ever, and attempts to monetize it will drive demand for storage in the long-term.
+Current demand for high-cap nearline HDD is looking good.
+And no wonder: data is being generated faster than ever, and attempts to monetize it will drive demand for storage in the long-term.

 No surprise then that the major hard drive manufacturers—Seagate, Western Digital, and Toshiba—are doubling down on their HDD product road maps.
 The prospect of relentless data growth clearly supports their confidence.